terrenceshi/6242app/README.md

 	Python playlist.py
 		The backend server should be running now.

-(OPTIONAL) Step 4: Connecting the local backend to the frontend
+(OPTIONAL) Step 4: Connecting the local backend to the frontend.
 	Get out of the backend and cd b2nfrontend/src

 	Modify home.js